 Introducing the world’s newest cross-over, the 2020 Mazda CX-30, which is based on the latest generation Mazda3 sedan/hatchback.
-Although our observant car enthusiast friends would notice this vehicle looks very similar to Mazda’s Chinese offering of the CX-4, which is introduced at the Beijing Motor Show in 2016.
-A friend of mine sent a picture of the CX-4 a few years ago when he was visiting the country and I thought it was a cool looking vehicle and Mazda should bring it here.
+Although our observant car enthusiast friends may notice this vehicle looks very similar to Mazda’s Chinese offering of the CX-4, which was introduced at the Beijing Motor Show in 2016.
+A friend of mine sent me a picture of the CX-4 a few years ago when he was visiting the country and I thought it was a cool looking vehicle and Mazda should bring it here.

 I’m not really sure why Mazda didn’t call the CX-30 the CX-4, because it slots in between the CX-3 and CX-5.
 According to Mazda it’s because they didn’t want it to be confused with the Chinese market CX-4, but aren’t the Mazda3 and other Mazda vehicles called the same names in all markets around the world?
 Unless it’s because the CX-30 is based on the new Mazda3 platform, which is different from the CX-4’s old platform?

 Whatever the reason may be, there’s now another CUV available to the consumers, who can’t seem to get enough of these types of vehicles.
 The CX-30 is Mazda’s take on the “4-door coupe CUV thing”, a market which the European luxury carmakers seem to have cornered.